 In recent years, Russia has sought to reduce the amount of natural gas it transits through Ukraine.
 Before Nord Stream 1 opened in 2011, about 80% of Russia's natural gas exports to Europe transited Ukraine.
-In 2018, about 40% of these exports transited Ukraine.
+In 2019, about 45% of these exports transited Ukraine.
 In December 2019, after the United States established new sanctions related to Nord Stream 2, Gazprom and the Ukrainian state-owned energy company Naftogaz renewed a contract for the transit of Russian natural gas to Europe from 2020 to 2024.
-The contract provided for transit of at least 65 BCM in 2020, a volume equal to about 73% of the 2019 volume, and 40 BCM a year from 2021 to 2024, a volume equal to about 45% of the 2019 volume.
+The contract provided for transit of at least 65 BCM in 2020 and 40 BCM a year from 2021 to 2024, a volume equal to about 45% of the 2019 volume.
 In 2020, Russia shipped about 56 BCM to Europe via Ukraine, although Ukraine reportedly received the full contracted amount of \$2.1 billion in transit revenues.